AnnaMintel/JavaScript_Self_Learning/README.md

 # JavaScript_Self_Learning
-There are my projects about selflearning JavaScript using books, free courses and YouTube tutorials.
+There are my selflearning JavaScript projects using books, free courses and YouTube tutorials.